A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Sensitivity analysis to hyper-parameters

 Since this method, which we call \say{folding}, provides the best results we also use it in Sections~\ref{sec:call_example} and \ref{sec:insurance}.
 In the latter we work with $T=5$, $d=5$ and $p=10$, and leads to a starting point (in block notation):

-In Tables \ref{tab:varann_es_init_methods} and \ref{tab:varann_l1_init_methods} we can see the comparison across different starting points.
+In Tables \ref{tab:varann_es_init_methods} and \ref{tab:varann_l1_init_methods}, which correspond to Tables~\ref{tab:varann_mae_es_all_methods} and \ref{tab:varann_l1_error_all_methods}, we can see the comparison across different starting points.
 The folding starting point performs best of all starting points.
-This is not surprising since it is expected that for this type of models---financial derivatives and insurance liabilities---the combination of path dependency and discounting makes variables closer in time relatively more important than those farther in time.
+This is not surprising since it is expected that for this type of models---European call option and insurance liability---the combination of path dependency and discounting makes variables closer in time relatively more important than those farther in time.
 A disappointing characteristic revealed in the data is that when increasing the number of training samples, we do not always get a strictly decreasing error.
 In fact, the error seems to stabilize relatively early---around 5000 samples---and then only be subject to small fluctuations.
 The comparison across starting points confirms that this lack of improvement is not due to a lack of a better solution, but rather most likely to the presence of local minima.

-\subsection{Target dimensionality parameter $p$}
+\subsubsection{Target dimensionality parameter $p$}

 To show the effects of parameter $p$ on the insurance example, we choose one of the starting point methods (diagonal) and one maturity ($T=5$).
-The results in Tables \ref{tab:varann_es_ldr_param} and \ref{tab:varann_l1_ldr_param} confirm the expected effect of changing this parameter: larger values of $p$ produce better results (since $f^\star$ is a richer function) but also require more training samples to do so.
+The results in Tables \ref{tab:varann_es_ldr_param} and \ref{tab:varann_l1_ldr_param}, which correspond to Tables~\ref{tab:varann_mae_es_all_methods} and \ref{tab:varann_l1_error_all_methods}, confirm the expected effect of changing this parameter: larger values of $p$ produce better results (since the feature map $\phi_\theta$ is a richer function) but also require more training samples to do so.
 We can see that when moving from $p=10$---used in the main results for the insurance example---to $p=15$ and therefore from $m=286$ to $m=816$ the error for 1,000 training samples increases by a factor of 10 in the expected shortfall and by a factor of 3 in the $L_1$ metric.
 In those cases with more training samples---5,000 and above---the error goes down as expected.